The NEOS Server offers the IBM

-Optimizer for the solution of mixed-integer linear programming (MILP) problems that can be modeled in
+ILOG CPLEX Optimizer for the solution of linear programming (LP), mixed-integer

-For information on all IBM software available to academics, visit the
+Additional information on all IBM software available to academics can be

 The user must submit a model in GAMS